Mark Messier is one of the best hockey players of all time. Sometimes it's easy to forget that.

 In 1990, with no "Great One" by his side, Messier tallied 45 goals and 129 points and won the Hart trophy.
 The Oilers beat the Bruins to add another Stanley Cup ring for Messier.
 Unfortunately, it would be his last with Edmonton.

-Concerned about the Oilers’ decision making and looking for a new contract, Messier issued a trade demand before the 1991-1992 season.
+Concerned about the Oilers' decision making and looking for a new contract, Messier issued a trade demand before the 1991-1992 season.
 As a result, Oilers general manager Glen Sather sent Messier to the New York Rangers, where he quickly took on the role of captain and locker room leader.
+For Oiler fans, it was the Gretzky departure all over again.
+For New York Ranger fans, it was a sign that good things were coming to Madison Square Garden.

 The following season the Rangers missed the playoffs, which had never happened to Messier before.
-That led to hiring “Iron” Mike Keenan as head coach before the 1993-94 NHL season.
+That led to the hiring of "Iron" Mike Keenan as head coach before the 1993-94 NHL season.
 But, again, it would pay off for all parties involved.

 Messier and the Rangers were facing the New Jersey Devils in the Eastern Conference Finals.
 They were behind 3-2 in the series.
 New York's captain was undeterred, though, promising a win in Game 6 to the New York media.
 He then racked up a hat trick to lead the Rangers to a victory, and the team took home the series in Game 7.